maqibg/Stargazer/README.md

 ## Unlisted

+-   [samzong/chrome-tabboost](https://github.com/samzong/chrome-tabboost) - TabBoost is a Chrome extension that replicates commonly used features from Arc browser to enhance the Chrome user experience.
+-   [lxgw/LxgwWenKai-Screen](https://github.com/lxgw/LxgwWenKai-Screen) - LXGW WenKai for Screen Reading.
 -   [yokoffing/Betterfox](https://github.com/yokoffing/Betterfox) - Firefox user.js for speed, privacy, and security.
 Your favorite browser, but better.
 -   [KiKaraage/ArcWTF](https://github.com/KiKaraage/ArcWTF) - A userChrome.css theme to bring Arc Browser look on Windows to Firefox.
 Work with Windows, Linux and macOS ✨
 -   [vnt-dev/vnt](https://github.com/vnt-dev/vnt) - An efficient VPN. 简便高效的异地组网、内网穿透工具